sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The GM may interpret a Speed of 0 as limiting a character's gait to walking.

-# Moves - Good Thing I Brought, Do a Flashback, Critical Flip
+# Moves - Good Thing I Brought, Do a Flashback, Critical Success

 ## Good Thing I Brought...